ASendellPrice/Admixture/README.md

 ```

 ## STEP 7: Summarising output across runs
 As we have conducted multiple runs of each value of K we will need to sumamrise runs for the best K value prior to plotting output.
 To do this we will use a programme called [CLUMPP](https://rosenberglab.stanford.edu/clumpp.html) that deals with label switching between runs.
+Download the programme from [here](https://rosenberglab.stanford.edu/clumppDownload.html) and copy the executable file "CLUMPP" to the "Best_K" directory.

 Use the R package "Pophelper" to create input for CLUMPP: